Evilsmaher/DepthCamera/README.md

 ```

 #### 2D Image:
 Just get the image of wherever you stored.
 It should be a black background since an `AVPlayer` cannot see alpha channel, although the alpha channel for specific pixels is `0.0`.
+Thus, a black background.

 #### 3D Video:

+The code below speaks for itself.
+Have a scene with your contents. `RealtimeDepthMaskViewController.get3DChromaKey` is of type `SCNMaterial`.
+From here, we can apply the contents of the scene of your video onto the new material.
+Then you have your `SCNNode` that you represent materials onto and apply the `ChromaKey` onto the node.

 ```
 let scene = SKScene(size: videoNode.size)